Giancarlo Stanton Player Props: Yankees vs. Orioles

 Looking to place a prop bet on Giancarlo Stanton?
 Check out what's available at BetMGM and sign up with this link!

+- Stanton has a double, two home runs and two walks while hitting .250.

-- Stanton had a hit in 63 of 119 games last season, with multiple hits in 21 of those games.
+- Stanton has had a base hit in five of six games this season, and multiple hits once.

+- He has homered in two of six games played this season, and in 7.7% of his plate appearances.

+- Stanton has driven in a run in three games this season (50.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.